 The Association of British Insurers (ABI) has more guidance on how Coronavirus could affect your travel insurance.

-Some airlines are cancelling flights to the worst affected areas, while others are having to cancel flights due to travel restrictions.
+Most airlines are having to cancel flights due to travel restrictions.

 Insurers don’t consider holidays ‘essential travel’ even if the FCO leaves that definition to you.
 That means your travel insurance won’t cover any trips to destinations the FCO advises against.